Banquet Speech by Miss Margaret A. Backhouse, representing both Laureates, on the Nobel Dinner, Oslo, December 10, 1947

 Your Excellencies, Ladies and

-For the third time since the War ended I have the honour to address you at the dinner given to celebrate the distribution of the Nobel Peace Price.
+For the third time since the War ended I have the honour to address you at the dinner given to celebrate the distribution of the Nobel Peace Prize.
 On these occasions I have tried to give a survey of happenings in the last year, as I saw it.

 A year has passed, and it has not on the whole given us much confidence in the ability of the statesmen to handle the international problems.
 The General Assembly of the United Nations just concluded did not contribute very much to international understanding and in London the Big Four seem to advance rather slowly with the peace treaties with Austria and Germany.